fongc123/notes/Introduction to Programming with C++/Getting Started.md

 1. Create your first program.
 	1. Open a new folder.
 	2. Create a new file with a `.cpp` file extension.
-	3. Type code to output `'hello world'`.
+	3. Write code to output `'hello world'`.
 2. Add **Code Runner** extension.
 	1. Install the **Code Runner** extension.
 	2. Open **Command Palette** and search for ==Search Preferences: Open Settings (JSON)== and open the `settings.json` file.